weichen582/GLADNet/README.md

 # GLADNet

-UPDATE: This fork contains Tensorflow 2.0 implementation of GLADNet.
+UPDATE: This fork contains Tensorflow 2.0 implementation of GLADNet in GLADNet2.0 directory.

 <hr>
 This is a Tensorflow implantation of GLADNet